po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/02_Stu-Compass/README.md

 * As a developer, I want to create a MongoDB database to store data.

-* As an developer, I want to add a collection to my database and insert a document so that I can visually explore that data using MongoDB Compass.
+* As a developer, I want to add a collection to my database and insert a document so that I can visually explore that data using MongoDB Compass.

 ## Acceptance Criteria